osuosl/osuosl-pelican/content/blog/posts/PyCon-2016.rst

 :date: 2016-06-30
 :auther: Amanda Kelner
 :slug: pycon-2016
-:img:
+:img: PyCon Poster.jpg

 The month of June opened with the annual Pycon (link) event in Portland, the largest annual gathering for the Python (link) community.
 This year, the OSL had the opportunity to send one of its own.
-Matthew Johnson (link) presented a poster on Pymesync, a crucial element of Python.
+Matthew Johnson (link) presented a poster on Pymesync, a tool of Python.

 But first, what exactly do all these Py- words mean?